ansible/lightbulb/facilitator/README.md

 * basic_playbook
 * roles

 When pressed for time or dealing with a more technical audience you can opt to skip the "simple" examples and workshops.
-The "basic" ones build ones cover the same topics and more.
+The "basic" ones cover the same topics and more.

 When applicable, most workshops provide "extra credit" assignments for students that are more advanced or fast-learners.

-Facilitators can opt to pre-install Ansible on each control machine for the students allowing you to skip that workshops.
-We recommend you don't do that though to show how easy it is to get started using Ansible.
-It should take 10 minutes or less to do.
+Facilitators can opt to pre-install Ansible on each control machine for the students allowing you to skip that workshop.
+We recommend you don't do that though, to show how easy it is to get started using Ansible.
+It should take 10 minutes or less.

 #### Lab Environment

-This lab requires each student have their own lab environment into order to perform the workshop assignments.
+This lab requires each student have their own lab environment in order to perform the workshop assignments.
 Use the Lightbulb provisioner tool to provision these student labs in advance.

 We generally recommend **NOT** using Vagrant with groups.
 In our experience too much time gets spent helping students install, configure and troubleshoot Vagrant along with their lab environment that could be better spent on Ansible teaching.

 Sharing a single lab environment amongst a group of students simply will not work.